nalapalu/SQL_Projects/Data Manipulation in SQL - Analysing Football database/README.md

 ### 📊
 Data Manipulation in SQL - Analysing European Soccer Database

-Ths project was done as part of the [Data Manipulation in SQL course](https://app.datacamp.com/learn/courses/data-manipulation-in-sql) on DataCamp.
+This project was done as part of the [Data Manipulation in SQL course](https://www.datacamp.com/completed/statement-of-accomplishment/course/99be9a282a36d7e7c7c4c84ce2a114e343a02039) on DataCamp.

 #### 📁 Dataset
 This project uses the European Soccer Database From Kaggle.com It contains >12,800 rows of data